Engelstad Foundation: Leadership

-The Engelstad Foundation is currently run by trustees Betty Engelstad, Kris Engelstad McGarry and Jeffrey M. Cooper.
+Former trustee Betty Engelstad serves the board as Trustee Emeritus.
 Betty Engelstad, widow of Ralph Engelstad, worked in a bank as a young girl which primed her for the budgeting that she would be doing for both her own family and eventually the Engelstad Foundation.
 Betty prefers to remain out of the public eye when it comes to the foundation’s giving, but her role in staging the creation of the foundation remains evident.

+The Engelstad Foundation is currently run by trustees Kris Engelstad, Jeffrey M. Cooper and Sean Mcgarry.

-Ralph and Betty Engelstad’s daughter, Kris Engelstad McGarry, also serves as a trustee for the foundation.
+Ralph and Betty Engelstad’s daughter, Kris Engelstad, also serves as a Trustee and CEO for the foundation.
 In many instances, she is the face of the foundation in the public eye.
 Jeffrey M. Cooper worked with Ralph Engelstad as his certified public accountant.
 He also served as treasurer for the Imperial Palace Casino Resort Spa in Biloxi, Mississippi that was owned and operated by Engelstad.
 Since 2002, his role has also included acting as a trustee on the Engelstad Foundation board.
+He also serves as the foundation's Chief Financial Officer.
+Sean McGarry, son of Kris Engelstad, serves as a Trustee as well as Investment Director for the foundation.
+He is also the founder of 1930 Capital, a Las Vegas investment firm that sources, executes and manages private equity, real estate and other investments.

+Erin McGarry, daughter of Kris Engelstad, is the foundation’s chief granting officer, assisting with the foundation’s grant proposal and management process.

 Philanthropy

 As a foundation that has been granted charitable status, the Engelstad Foundation is required to file IRS 990-PF form annually.
-In reporting year ending December 2017, the foundation reported assets of $797,016,392 and income of $45,726,634.
+In fiscal year ending December 2022, the foundation reported total assets of $826,907,501, revenue of $53,710,352 and charitable disbursements of $52,007,432.
 The Engelstad Foundation promotes the welfare of others through generous donations to what they believe to be good causes.
 Donations to organizations focus on various categories including animal compassion, at-risk individuals, education, historical preservation, medical research and support, people with disabilities and veterans.

 The extent of the organization’s philanthropic endeavors has led multiple associations to honor the foundation.

+In 2020, the Engelstad Foundation was honored as Las Vegas Sun VEGAS INC Angel Awards: Foundation of the Year.
+Kris Englestad was named the CommonSpirit Philanthropist of the Year at CommonSpirit Health’s 12th annual Philanthropy Summit in February 2023.
+The Engelstad Foundation was honored as a Candlelighters Sustaining Impact Honoree, receiving the Sustaining Community Award for their investment in changing the lives of those in Southern Nevada March 2023.